 Please see Table 1 for Ameren Missouri's projected retail sales by year.

 Section (8) (B) 1 D: Comparison to Preferred Resource Plan

-The RES Compliance Plan detailed in this report is consistent with the Change in Preferred Resource Plan filed by Ameren Missouri June 22, 2022.
+The RES Compliance Plan detailed in this report is consistent with the Change in Preferred Resource Plan filed with Integrated Resource Plan by Ameren Missouri September 26, 2023.